wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 Visit the plugin site at http://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.

 == Changelog ==

+= 4.0 =
+- Added two new filters to allow modification of the payer email parameter programmatically.
+The filters are 'wppp_widget_any_amt_email' and 'wppp_widget_email'.
+- Added a new parameter in the shortcode to override tax value.
+The name of the new shortcode parameter is "tax".

 = 3.9 =
 - Added an option to exclude the "reference" field from the payment widget.
 Using the parameter reference="" in the shortcode will disable that field.